JetBrains/kotlin-web-site/pages/docs/tutorials/android-plugin.md

 ### Parcelable

-Android Extensions plugin provides [`Parcelable`](https://developer.android.com/reference/android/os/Parcelable) implementation generator.
+Android Extensions plugin provides [`Parcelable`](https://developer.android.com/reference/android/os/Parcelable) implementation generator as an experimental feature.

+### Enabling Parcelable support

+Apply the `kotlin-android-extensions` Gradle plugin as described [above](#configuring-the-dependency) and [turn on](#enabling-experimental-features) the experimental flag.

 #### How to use